Director of U.S. Immigration and Customs Enforcement

-The current acting director is Tae Johnson who assumed the role following Jonathan Fahey's resignation on January 13, 2021 due to the 2021 storming of the United States Capitol.
+This position requires Senate confirmation, though an acting director is permitted, and the agency has not had a confirmed director Since 20 January 2017.

+The current acting director is Todd Lyons.

 Overview

 The director of Immigration and Customs Enforcement is the chief administrator with enforcement of US immigration laws and criminal investigations of transnational criminal organizations.
 This mission is executed through the enforcement of more than 400 federal statutes and focuses on immigration enforcement, preventing terrorism and combating the illegal movement of people and goods.